 Whereas Christendom provided one message to European society, the pluralism of religions provided different answers to questions about life and led to skepticism and conflict rather than unanimous thought.
 Nations and men turned to their own desires.
 Nations waged war in a quest for more land and power, and the peasantry suffered at the hands of nobility.

 Discoveries in science had much to do with the Age of Enlightenment.
-Copernicus (1473-1543) proposed the sun is the center of the solar system and the earth revolved around the sun, and published his work shortly before his death.
-Galileo Galilei (1564-1642), the first to use a telescope, confirmed that Copernicus was right, and was condemned by the Catholic Church.
+Copernicus (1473-1543) proposed the sun is the center of the solar system and the earth revolved around the sun.
+Galileo Galilei (1564-1642), the first to use a telescope, confirmed that Copernicus was right and was condemned by the Catholic Church.
 Scientists such as Isaac Newton (1642-1727) in physics and Robert Boyle (1642-1727) in chemistry were pioneers and gave birth to technology, the application of science to practical problems, which led to the Industrial Revolution.
 Progress based on science and technology became a major goal of Western Society.

 Mankind was left without its mooring, and philosophers set out in different directions to provide meaning for humanity.
 The critical Rationalism of Rene Descartes (1596-1650) applied to philosophy the mathematical method so effective in science, that everything was questionable until it could be proved beyond all doubt.
 Blaise Pascal (1623-1662) took a different stance and presented Pascal's Wager: it is better to live a good life, for if there is a God, you will end up with Him in Heaven; but if you have lived a bad life and there is a God, you are doomed!
 John Locke (1632-1704) applied reason to confirm revelation.
 The political philosopher Baron de Montesquieu of France (1689-1755) proposed that the best form of government would incorporate a separation of powers into executive, legislative, and judicial branches and would be based on the natural law.
 David Hume (1711- 1776) proposed a science of man, and is considered a pioneer in the social sciences.
 But Jean-Jacques Rousseau (1712-1778), considered the father of Romanticism, took an opposite approach and spoke of the noble savage, that man was happy only in his original native state, before government, laws, and politics chained mankind.
 It was the German philosopher Immanuel Kant (1724-1804) that defined the era: "Have courage to use your own reason - that is the motto of Enlightenment."